 \section{Introduction}

-Erd\H{o}s and Hajnal asked in 1985 whether every uncountably chromatic graph has an infinitely connected, uncountably chromatic subgraph.
-In 1988 and 2013, P.~Komj\'ath gave consistent negative answers \cite{komjath1988consistency,komjath2013note}: He first constructed an uncountable chromatic graph without infinitely connected, uncountably chromatic subgraphs; and later an uncountable chromatic graph without any uncountable, infinitely connected subgraph.
+Erd\H{o}s and Hajnal asked in 1985 whether every graph of uncountable chromatic number has an infinitely connected, uncountably chromatic subgraph.
+In 1988 and 2013, P.~Komj\'ath gave consistent negative answers \cite{komjath1988consistency,komjath2013note}: He first constructed an uncountably chromatic graph without infinitely connected, uncountably chromatic subgraphs; and later an uncountably chromatic graph without any uncountable, infinitely connected subgraph.
 In 2015, D.~Soukup gave the first ZFC construction of such a graph \cite{soukup2015trees}.
 Soukup even produces an uncountably chromatic graph $G$ in which every uncountable set of vertices contains two points that are connected by only finitely many independent paths in $G$.
 In this note we present a short, elementary example for Soukup's result.